oyanzhi/tp/docs/UserGuide.md

 * A reminder consists of a `HEADER` which describes the task or event, and a `DEADLINE` which indicates when it's due.
 * `DEADLINE` should be in the format: `yyyy-MM-dd HH:mm`
 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
-* Both the header and deadline must be provided.
+* Both `HEADER` and `DEADLINE` must be provided.
 * Only one reminder can be added at a time.
 * More than one reminder can be added to each client.

 Examples:

-* `list` followed by `reminder 2 h/Meeting on Friday d/2026-04-24 16:00`
+* `list` followed by `reminder 2 h/Meeting on Friday d/2026-04-24 16:00` adds the reminder "Meeting on Friday, due by 2026-04-24 16:00" to the 2nd client in the displayed client list.
-* `find Betsy` followed by `reminder 1 h/Meeting on Saturday d/2026-06-24 18:00`
+* `find alex` followed by `reminder 1 h/Meeting on Saturday d/2026-06-24 18:00` adds the reminder "Meeting on Saturday,
+* due by 2026-06-24 18:00" to the 1st client in the results of the `find` command.

 <box type="tip">